Skip to main content

 NORC analyzed publicly available data to capture both direct medical spending and indirect productivity losses of mental health and substance use disorders at national and state levels.

-Using the Medical Expenditure Panel Survey—a large, nationally representative dataset from the Agency for Healthcare Research and Quality—NORC calculated direct medical costs associated with mental health and substance use disorders alongside indirect costs: productivity losses from absenteeism among employed individuals, and foregone wages and tax revenue among those who exited the workforce.
+Using the Medical Expenditure Panel Survey—a large, nationally representative dataset from the Agency for Healthcare Research and Quality—NORC calculated direct medical costs associated with mental health and substance use disorders alongside indirect costs: productivity losses from absenteeism among employed individuals, and estimated wages and tax revenue losses associated with unemployment among individuals with mental health and substance use disorders.

 The national estimates served as a benchmark for state-level analyses in select heartland states, allowing policymakers to see how their communities, including rural communities, compare to national patterns.
 This dual-level approach helps demonstrate both the scale of the challenge and its local dimensions.